f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     - Collects host info, including logs
     - Collects info from each controller platform service container

-Chassis Partition qkview:
+**Chassis Partition qkview**:

 - Use this to investigate problems relating to a Partition. i.e. a problem with one of the partition services, or one of the blades in that partition
     - Collects info for partition services, on the controller for which the partition is active
         - Collects info for each partition service container
     - Collects info for partition services, on the controller for which the partition is standby
         - Collects info for each partition service container
     - Collects info from each blade in the partition
     - Collects blade host info, including logs
     - Collects info for each partition service container